Risk Factors and Causes of Varicose Veins

 Women are at increased risk for developing varicose veins.
-The condition occurs in approximately 25% of women, compared with 15% of men.
+The condition occurs in approximately 25 percent of women, compared with 15 percent of men.
 This increased risk is mostly due to hormonal (e.g., estrogen, progesterone) factors that are affected by pregnancy, menopause, and the use of birth control pills.

 Heredity is an important risk factor.
 The chance of developing varicose veins doubles if a parent has the condition.
-If a family member has varicose veins, the risk for developing the condition is about 40% in female relatives and about 20 % in male relatives.
+If a family member has varicose veins, the risk for developing the condition is about 40 percent in female relatives and about 20 percent in male relatives.

 Pregnancy itself is an additional risk factor.
 During pregnancy, the enlarged uterus causes pressure on the veins in the pelvis, which in turn results in increased back pressure on valves within the leg veins.
 This increased pressure can also lead to hemorrhoids, which are varicose veins of the rectum.
 Commonly, varicose veins worsen with each additional pregnancy.